depthfirstlearning/depthfirstlearning.com/_posts/2019-06-06-NeuralODEs.markdown

 <br />

 # 6 The Paper
   **Motivation**: Let’s read the paper!
-A summary of what’s going on to help with your understanding:
+Here is a summary of what’s going on to help with your understanding:

   Any residual network can be seen as the Explicit Euler's method discretisation of a certain ODE; given the network parameters, any numerical ODE solver can be used to evaluate the output layer.
 The application of the adjoint method makes it possible to efficiently back-propagate (and thus train) these models.
 The same idea can be used to train time-continuous normalising flows.
-In this case, moving to the continuous formulation allows to avoid the computation of the determinant of the Jacobian, one of the major bottlenecks of normalising flows.
-Neural ODEs can also be used to model latent dynamics in time-series modeling, allowing to easily tackle irregularly sampled data.
+In this case, moving to the continuous formulation allows us to avoid the computation of the determinant of the Jacobian, one of the major bottlenecks of normalising flows.
+Neural ODEs can also be used to model latent dynamics in time-series modeling, allowing us to easily tackle irregularly sampled data.

   **Topics**:

   1. Normalising Flows.
   2. End-to-end implementations with neural nets.

-  **Notes**: In this [class](/assets/nodes_notes/week6.pdf), we defined Neural ODEs and derived the rispective adjoint method, essential for their implementation.
-We then discussed continuous normalising flows and understood the computational advantages offered by Neural ODEs in this setting.
+  **Notes**: In this [class](/assets/nodes_notes/week6.pdf), we defined Neural ODEs and derived the respective adjoint method, essential for their implementation.
+We then discussed continuous normalising flows and the computational advantages offered by Neural ODEs in this setting.

   **Required Reading**: